 Medium chain triglycerides have also been consistently shown to promote weight loss in both animal and human studies:

 - They increase energy expenditure compared to long chain fats (16).

 - They lead to greater satiety (17, 18).

 - They lead to a greater proportion of the weight lost come from fat, indicating that they may be muscle sparing (19).

-Substituting other calorie sources for coconut oil is likely to help you lose weight.
+Replacing other calorie sources with coconut oil is likely to help you lose weight.